simbha/rss/readme.md

 Instructions
 ------------

-First run rss.init().
-Subsequent updates should be made to the feed by running rss.update().
+Just run rss.py whenever you want the feed to update (via cron or whatever).

 Requirements
 ------------